openebs-archive/openebs-docs/docs/operations.md

 <h3><a class="anchor" aria-hidden="true" id="without-disklist"></a>Without specifiying diskList</h3>

 With this approach, you have created cStor Pool initially using the steps provided [here](/docs/next/configurepools.html#auto-mode).
-With this approach, you have to update the `maxPools` count in the pool configuration YAML(SPC).
+For expanding pool on new OpenEBS node, you have to edit corresponding pool configuration(SPC) YAML with updating the `maxPools` count.
 The expansion of the pool can be done using the following steps.

 **Step 1:** Edit the existing pool configuration YAML(SPC) .
 This can be done using `kubeclt edit spc <pool-config.yaml`.